civol/HDLRuby/README.md

 ### Introduction

-This introduction gives a glimpse of what could be done with this language.
+This introduction gives a glimpse of what can be done with this language.
 However, we do recommend to consult the section about the [high-level programming features](#highfeat) to have a more complete view of the advanced possibilities of this language.

-HDLRuby::High is a Ruby module which provides methods for easy description of a digital system.
-This description can then be converted to a low level model that can be simulate or synthesized to actual hardware.

-HDLRuby::High can be used like other HDL languages (like Verilog or VHDL), for instance the following code describes a simple D-FF (bit is the type of the single bit signals):
+At first glance, HDLRuby::High is similar to any other HDL languages (like Verilog or VHDL), for instance the following code describes a simple D-FF:

 ```ruby
 system :dff do